How to write a product description that ranks high and boosts sales in 7 steps

 Source

-Whether your brand voice is personable, formal, conversational, professional or something else, be sure to keep the tone you use consistent across all customer touchpoints — from social media captions and email marketing to your blog.
+Whether your brand voice is personable, formal, conversational, professional or something else, keep the tone you use consistent across all customer touchpoints — from social media captions and email marketing to your blog.
 This helps establish an instantly recognizable brand personality.
 That familiarity makes people want to buy, whether they encounter your products on Instagram or your e-commerce site.

 brand_voice_importance_product_descriptionfragance_product_description

-7. Don’t forget about readability
+7. Don’t forget about product description readability

 product_description_readibilitySource